diantyapitaloka/Principal-Component-Analysis/README.md

 ## 🍘🍜🍣 Principal Component Analysis 🍣🍜🍘
 - In simple terms, the goal of PCA is to reduce dimensions or reduce the number of attributes in a dataset without reducing information.
 For example, in a dataset of house prices.
 In PCA, each attribute is called a principal component.
 If there are 10 attributes in the dataset, it means there are 10 principal components.
 In the image below there is a histogram of the 10 principal components and the variance of each principal component.
+- The primary goal of the first principal component (PC1) is to capture the maximum possible variance (spread) of the data.
+By "stretching" the data along the axis where it varies the most, PCA ensures that the most significant patterns are highlighted first.

 ![image](https://github.com/diantyapitaloka/Principal-Analysis/assets/147487436/1729ddb9-bb3c-45ac-b526-5c6048b1a30a)